Temporary employment of foreigners

 4.2 Vander-Elst and AÜG (intra-group rotation systems)

 However, the relevance of the corporate group privilege does not necessarily imply that permanent cross-border intra-group postings are possible without problems.
 This applies in particular to the practical cases of permanent postings with a Vander Elst visa (e.g., from Poland to Germany).
-No "Vander Elst" case, and thus no direct application of the freedom to provide services, exists if third-country nationals are posted solely as internal support without providing a specific cross-border service.
+A "Vander Elst" case, and thus no direct application of the freedom to provide services, exists if third-country nationals are posted solely as internal support without providing a specific cross-border service.

-An instructive example of the distinction between freedom to provide services and permanent employment in this sense is the ruling of the Higher Administrative Court of Berlin-Brandenburg of November 9, 2018 (OVG 6 B 7.18).
+An insightful example of the distinction between freedom to provide services and permanent employment in this sense is the ruling of the Higher Administrative Court of Berlin-Brandenburg of November 9, 2018 (OVG 6 B 7.18).
 The case concerned approximately 50 long-term Ukrainian workers from Poland.
 These workers were repeatedly posted to Germany over many years on a Vander-Elst visa to manufacture concrete components.
 The Higher Administrative Court of Berlin-Brandenburg ruled that this did not constitute a temporary service within the meaning of the freedom to provide services, but rather a continuous, established activity or a prohibited intra-group rotation system .
 This case demonstrates that companies must pay particular attention to the distinction between work contracts, the posting of workers, and the freedom to provide services when it comes to cross-border posting.

 Temporary employment – also known as temporary work – is a proven means for companies to respond flexibly to staffing shortages.
-In Germany, the Temporary Employment Act (AÜG) regulates this form of employment, whereby a personnel service provider temporarily assigns its workers to another company.
-A temporary employment permit from the Federal Employment Agency is mandatory for this assignment; failure to do so may result in fines and criminal penalties.
-The situation becomes particularly complex when it comes to the temporary employment of foreign skilled workers, which is becoming increasingly relevant for German companies due to the shortage of skilled workers.
+In Germany, the Temporary Employment Act (AÜG) regulates this form of employment, in which a personnel service provider temporarily assigns its workers to another company.
+A temporary employment permit from the Federal Employment Agency is mandatory for this assignment; otherwise, fines and criminal prosecution are threatened.
+The situation becomes particularly complex when it comes to the temporary employment of foreign skilled workers , which is becoming increasingly relevant for German companies due to the shortage of skilled workers.